 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
 That Regulation does not in-

-That Regulation does not in clude a list of socially sustainable economic activities.
+That Regulation does not include a list of socially sustainable economic activities.

-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable investments with an environmental objective may be aligned with the Taxonomy or not.

 1. Environmental and/or social characteristics